Complex ecological communities and the emergence of island species area relationships: Methods

 \subsection{Generalized Lotka-Volterra with spatial scaling}

 In its usual form, the GLV model describes the dynamics of species with densities $y_i$ through the following equations:\\

-where $K_i$ and $r_i$ denote the carrying capacity and growth rate of $i^{th}$ species. $B_{ij}$ expresses pairwise inter-specific interactions between species $i$ and any other species $j$.
-The full matrix B contains information about all possible pairwise interactions between species.
-Equation \ref{eq1} implies that in the absence of interactions, each species grows to its carrying capacity $K_i$.
+where $K_i$ and $r_i$ denote the carrying capacity and growth rate of $i^{th}$ species. $B_{ij}$ expresses pairwise inter-specific interaction strengths between species $i$ and any other species $j$.
+The full matrix B contains information about all possible pairwise interaction strengths between species.
+Equation \ref{eq1} implies that in the absence of interactions, each species grows to its carrying capacity $K_i$. $\sigma$ is the interaction strength parameter that scales all pairwise interaction strengths and consequently the variance of the interaction matrix $B$.

 For a given value of $\sigma$ below May's limit, the system eventually relaxes to a stable equilibrium that represents an assembled community where species densities are resilient to small perturbations (Fig. 1).
 The equilibrium densities of species at this stable fixed point could either be zero or positive.
-Fixed points without any extinctions are called feasible solutions.
-Though many studies have looked at feasibility in large ecosystems \citep{dougoud2018feasibility, stone2018feasibility, goh1977feasibility}, we focus on the relationship between species richness of assembled communities and $\sigma$ along the extinction continuum \citep{pettersson2020predicting}.
+Fixed points without any extinctions are called feasible solutions but these are of little concern to us since we are interested in communities with different number of surviving species assembled from a species pool.

-A natural question is whether there is a physical interpretation of the parameter $\sigma$.
-First note that $\sigma$ operates by scaling all the interactions within the ecosystem by the same magnitude.
+To address a spatial scaling perspective, we first argue for a physical interpretation of the parameter $\sigma$.
+First note that $\sigma$ operates by scaling all the interaction strengths within the ecosystem by the same magnitude.
 This implies that an increase in this parameter reflects increased encounter rates between various species.
-We posit that $\sigma$ behaves like the inverse of area such that an increase in this parameter is emulated by a corresponding decrease in area.
-This especially holds for a community of competitive species since they are more likely to encounter each other when contesting for common resources.
+We posit that $\sigma$ behaves like the inverse of area such that larger values this parameter correspond to smaller areas.

-To make this argument clearer, we replace densities in the GLV model by absolute abundances $x_i$ and area.
+More specifically, we replace densities in the GLV model by absolute abundances $x_i$ and area.
 Without the interaction strength, the equations are:

 where $A_0$ parameterises this model for a given ecosystem.
 We set this parameter equal to 1 from hereon.
+The carrying capacity $K_i$ is now an absolute quantity instead of a density, which explains why an area factor does not appear in that term.
+To account for the effect of decreasing areas on carrying capacities, we rewrite \ref{eq2} as: